saugata-biswas/Astroventure/GDD.md

 Visuals sounds design is yet to be decided.

 ## Game visuals
 At first, freely available assets from asset store will be used for the player character, NPCs, sentinels/bots.
 Some of the visuals can be updated later.
+Animations has been added from mixamo.com; a humanoid character named Dreyar has been added.
+Idle, walking, and running animation has been added.

 ## Game sounds
 Curretly, only freely available sounds/music will be used.